TauferLab/ANACIN-X/README.md

 ### Supported Systems and Settings:

-Currently, the software supports the following types of scheduler systems for job submission:
+Currently, the software supports the following types of scheduler systems for job submission.
+Make sure that you are running on one of these:
 * LSF scheduled systems (ex.
 Tellico)
 * Slurm scheduled systems (ex.
 Stampede2)
 * Unscheduled systems (ex.
 Jetstream, personal computers)

-While our aim is to expand the project to support analysis of many types of MPI applications, the software currently works with the following communication patterns that are internally generated.
-For more details about the communication patterns, please see the most recent publication in the publications section below.
-* Message Race
-* AMG2013
-* Unstructured Mesh

 When determining the number of times to run a given execution, be sure that it is set to more than 1.
 Otherwise, kernel analysis will not work properly.

 If you're implementing the Unstructured Mesh communication pattern, then set the 3 Unstructured Mesh coordinates such that their product is equal to the number of processes used.

-If you're running the project across more than 1 compute node, then please use a process count equal to a multiple of the number of nodes.

 ## Project Team: